damarismuhia/BGTask-Demo-App/README.md

     BackOff Criteria
     ----
-  - It allows you to define when the work should be retried.
+    [x] It allows you to define when the work should be retried.
-  - The backoff criteria is defined by:
+       1. [x] The backoff criteria is defined by:
          - [X] BackoffPolicy - The BackoffPolicy to use when increasing backoff time, which by default is exponential, but can be set to linear.
-    - [X] Duration, Time to wait before retrying the work, which defaults to 30 seconds.
+         - [X] Duration - Time to wait before retrying the work, which by defaults to 10 seconds.

+    Unique Work
+     --
+     - Sometimes we want to schedule the same work multiple times, but when a work has already been scheduled, we want the new work to replace the existing task or simply ignore the new work.
+     - Call WorkManager.enqueueUniqueWork()to schedule unique time work, or call WorkManager.enqueueUniquePeriodicWork()to row periodic work process uniqueness.

+        ExistingWorkPolicy
+        ---
+     - ExistingWorkPolicy is the policy that should be taken when there is already a work scheduled.

+        - REPLACE: If a work already exists with the same name, replace it with this new work.
+Previous work will be stopped and deleted.
+        - KEEP: If a work already exists with the same name, do nothing.
+Original work will continue as it is.
+        - APPEND: append the new work to already existing work.
+        - APPEND_OR_REPLACE: If previous work failed, it’ll create a new sequence, else it behaves like APPEND.
+        - ExistingPeriodicWorkPolicy.UPDATE: If there is existing pending (uncompleted) work with the same unique name, it will be updated with the new specification.

+   Chaining of Tasks:
+   ---
+   - We can chain multiple tasks in two ways.
+     1. Chaining in Series - The second worker will only execute if the first one completes successfully.
+        You can extend this chain by adding more workers with continuation.then()
+        Example:
+        `workManager.beginWith(oneTimeFetchWR)
+        .then(notificationWorkReq)
+        .enqueue()`
+     2. Parallel Chaining - The tasks are executed simultaneously
+        Example:
+        `.beginWith(listOf(firstWorkerRequest, secondWorkerRequest, thirdWorkerRequest))
+        .then(fourthWorkerRequest)
+        .then(fifthWorkerRequest)
+        .enqueue()`

 WorkManager
 --

 - **Behind the Scenes — How work runs **
 By default, WorkManager will:
 - Run your work off of the main thread.